-The clarification that it was not Leo Tolstoy’s War and Peace, but a little known title “War and Peace in Jungle Mahal” authored by a journalist that was found objectionable by the police among other ‘incriminating documents’ in the much publicised case does little to cheer one up.
+The clarification that it was not Leo Tolstoy’s War and Peace, but a little known title “War and Peace in Jungle Mahal” authored by a journalist that was found objectionable by the police among other ‘incriminating documents’ in the much publicised Vernon Gonsalves case in Mumbai does little to cheer one up.

 Historically, rulers have always had a strange love hate relationship with books.
 Personally some of them could be scholars or great connoisseurs of books, but when it came to books that questioned their wisdom or policies, they had no qualms in even burning down every copy, besides throwing their authors into the dungeon.

 During our freedom struggle, keeping certain books in the house could land one in very serious trouble with the law.
 The colonial government regularly proscribed books, which its agencies thought could promote among the subjects disloyalty to Her Majesty or even instigate them to raise war against the state.
 If a suspect was a member of any party opposed to the government, recovery of proscribed books from that person was enough to prove a charge of sedition.
 Still, in general the police then would look only for books that were officially proscribed.

 In independent, democratic India, the police seems to have shed even that pretension.

 During the ’70s when the Naxalite movement spread like wildfire among the students and youths in West Bengal, possession of any book on communism was severely frowned upon by the police.
 And if one had a copy of the little “red book”, there was no escape from arrest, painful interrogation and, ultimately, incarceration for long periods.

 It appears that the situation has changed little since then.

 India can be really proud of a publication industry that produces hundreds of titles every day on all conceivable subjects.
 There must be readers who buy most of those books; otherwise, the industry cannot be as thriving as it visibly is.